 Yesterday, the National Capital Authority approved the early works application from the Australian War Memorial.
 The application covered the demolition of Anzac Hall, destruction of dozens of trees, a massive excavation at the front of the Memorial, and some minor matters.

-We will do an analysis of the NCA’s consultation report later this week and link it from this post.
+We will do an analysis of the NCA’s consultation report at some point and link it from this post.
 The report proper is 13 pages long but the complete report runs to 1195 pages because of the need to summarise and comment on the 601 submissions the Authority received.
 Our quick look at this summarising effort suggests it is inadequate and a token effort.

 The key sentence of the report is as follows: